Learning Horn Envelopes via Queries from Large Language Models: Introduction

 \section{Introduction}

 Artificial Intelligence (AI) models are now ubiquitous in several domains, often times used as black boxes.
 Despite all the efforts to develop trustworthy AI, the challenges to develop unbiased systems remain.
-Towards unravelling the hidden knowledge of black box models, in this work we investigate an approach for extracting knowledge from machine learning models based on Angluin's exact learning model.
-In the exact learning model, a learner interacts with a teacher (called \emph{oracle}) via queries in order to identify an abstract target concept.
+Towards unravelling the hidden knowledge of black box models, in this work we investigate an approach based on Angluin's exact learning model~\cite{angluinqueries} for extracting information from machine learning models.
+In the exact learning model, a learner interacts with a teacher, called \emph{oracle}, via queries in order to identify an abstract target concept.
+In our work the oracle is a machine learning model.
 The most studied kinds of queries in the exact learning model are \emph{membership} and \emph{equivalence} queries.
 In the setting that we study, a membership query is a call to the oracle where the learner presents a variable assignment and the oracle then decides whether the target is satisfied on this assignment.
 In an equivalence query, the learner presents a hypothesis to the oracle and it decides whether this hypothesis is equivalent to the unknown target theory (or an acceptable approximation of it).
 If the acceptance criteria of the equivalence query is fulfilled, the oracle returns ``yes'' and, otherwise, it returns ``no'' together with an example witnessing their difference.

-In 1992, Angluin provided a polynomial time algorithm that learns rules expressed as a Horn formula with membership and equivalence oracle queries~\cite{Horn}.
+In 1992, Angluin et al. provided a polynomial time algorithm that learns rules expressed as a Horn formula with membership and equivalence oracle queries~\cite{Horn}.
 We refer to this algorithm in this paper as ``the classic algorithm''.
-The algorithm works by starting with the empty Horn formula as hypothesis, using negative examples to add Horn clauses to the hypothesis and positive examples to weed out those that are not implied by the unknown target Horn formula.
+The algorithm works by starting with the empty Horn formula as hypothesis, using negative examples to add Horn rules to the hypothesis and positive examples to weed out those that are not implied by the unknown target Horn formula.
 In this work, we consider Angluin's classical Horn algorithm for exact learning rules and study the necessary changes to make it applicable to learn from neural networks (see~\cite{DBLP:journals/corr/abs-2204-00361,DBLP:journals/corr/abs-2204-00360}).
 This approach uses the machine learning model as an oracle.
 However, there are \textbf{three main obstacles} to applying Angluin's Horn learning algorithm to the extraction of rules from neural networks.